ghaynes429/ghaynes429.github.io/projects/encryption/README.md

 This message is represented as a string of letters, numbers, and symbols.
 But we know that the real message is in binary.

-Select the first six characters from this message and copy them here:
+Select the first six characters from this message and copy them here: yhzore

 Using the ASCII table, convert these five characters to binary (if necessary, include leading zeroes so that each character is 8 bits):